infinum/eightshift-docs/website/docs/basics/dynamic-import.md

 ### index.js

-This is a version if you can have multiple instances of this feature on one page.
-Generally, if you are creating a feature for your block/component you will use this version.
+This is a version where you have multiple instances of this feature on one page.
+If you are creating a feature for your block/component you will use the following example.

 ```js
 import domReady from '@wordpress/dom-ready';